15 Easy Ways to Save Money on Christmas This Year

-When I think of Christmas, I think of sipping hot cider at my grandfather’s house, watching my little cousins play with their new toys, and spending time my dear ol’ dad.
+When I think of Christmas, I think of sipping hot cider at my grandfather’s house, watching my little cousins play with their new toys, and spending time with my dear ol’ dad.

 But when you’re struggling to get by or working toward bigger financial goals like paying off debt or saving for an emergency, all you can think about sometimes is how to save money on Christmas.
 It’s hard to stay on track with your goals when the temptation to spend is all around.

-According to a recent survey, 61% of people with credit card debt were willing to go further into debt for holiday spending.
+According to a recent US News & World Report survey, 42% of people expect to go further into debt for holiday spending.

 But the good news is, debt isn’t the only option.